 A few considerations to help you build a good negotiation toolbox using REST:

 - Stay engaged and focused on the common goals

 - Control the ego and become a steward

-Many times the best negotiators claim, they do not negotiate.
+Many times, the best negotiators claim, they do not negotiate.
 There is truth to that because in life, communication, and human interaction always has a weight discrepancy.
-Recognizing this reality forces you into an understanding that everything we do could be seen as a negotiation.
-Thus the productive communicator is always seeking collaboration, common ground, and understanding.
-This presence will bolster your abilty to communicate and successfully negotiate in all aspects of your life.
+Recognizing this reality, forces you into an understanding that everything we do could be seen as a negotiation.
+Thus, the productive communicator is always seeking collaboration, common ground, and understanding.
+This presence will bolster your ability to communicate and successfully negotiate in all aspects of your life.